 - Alpha Testing: Performed when the software development is nearing the end, it tests the system as a whole and, if done successfully, paves the way for Beta Testing.
-It makes sure that the system is of good quality and that all the engineering aspects are doing as required.
+It makes sure that the system is of good quality and that all the engineering aspects are done as required.
 It is carried out from the point of users.

 - Beta Testing: Done some days or weeks before the release of the product, this test further improves the quality of the product by checking all the customer requirements.
 The users carry it out in the real world.

-We can further categorize testing based on who does the test, how to do it, what and when to do it:
+We can further categorize testing based on who does the test, how to do it, and what and when to do it: